Seongmin-Kim-ornl/DQOF/README.md

 Qiskit is under active development.
 For hardware execution, the latest versions of `qiskit` and `qiskit-ibm-runtime` may be required.

 ## Citation
-`@article{kim2024distributed,
+`@article{kim2026distributed,
-  title={Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture}, author={Kim, Seongmin and Pascuzzi, Vincent R and Xu, Zhihao and Luo, Tengfei and Lee, Eungkyu and Suh, In-Saeng}, journal={arXiv preprint arXiv:2407.20212}, year={2024}
+  title={Distributed Quantum Optimization for Large-Scale Higher-Order Problems with Dense Interactions}, author={Kim, Seongmin and Pascuzzi, Vincent R and Humble, Travis S and Beck, Thomas and Hwang, Sanghyo and Luo, Tengfei and Lee, Eungkyu and Suh, In-Saeng}, journal={arXiv preprint arXiv:2604.20599}, year={2026}
 }`

 ---